Follow on

 My goal is to make good things happen for Oshawa.

-Note: all content is written by me, apologies for any typos, spelling and awkward grammar.
+All content is written by me, apologies for any typos, spelling and awkward grammar.

 Please let me know ideas, suggestions, changes for Oshawa you'd like to share.
 Sharing ideas strengthens them!